-Our experience and operational understanding of how metals recycling plants function allows Converge to develop right sized solutions to enable high recovery and uptime and fit the budget.
+Our experience and operational understanding of how metals recycling plants function allows Converge Engineering to develop right sized solutions to enable high recovery and uptime and fit the budget.
 Not long ago, shredder residue was sent to landfill after running through magnetic and eddy current separation steps.
 Today, technology and commodity prices make recovery of smaller / fines fractions of Zorba, Zurik, ICW, and micro-copper a reality and within reach.
 Many of our client’s know their material well and what they want to do for recovery – we welcome that opportunity and enjoy helping operations bring their innovative ideas to reality with our advanced 3D CAD tools and team.

 Add on separation